Leadership

 James T. Peeples, Vice President of Administration

-David Shrank, CEO of EBTS, and James met and connected sometime in the mid-2000s.
-Conversations between David and James about his work in support of non-profits and other community involvement lead both men to see the value of partnering and begin to pursue opportunities related to personal development, and community mental and social justice issues.
-David’s drive to promote his message of anti-bullying, anti-violence, and mental health’s role in creating a better society was central to many of their late-night discussions and played a key role in the early stages of the creation of EBTS.
-James remains dedicated to his role on the EBTS Team to help guide the business and management structures that will help make the business a success.
-James stays at the forefront of an ever-evolving system of business and consistently has new and innovative ideas to change and grow.
-James is consistently researching and planning how best to improve and empower the lives of their clients and constituents.
+James remains dedicated to his role on the EBTS Team and helps guide the business and management structures that make us a success.
+He stays at the forefront of an ever-evolving system of business and consistently has new and innovative ideas to change and grow.
+James is consistently researching and planning how best to improve and empower the lives of our clients and constituents.

 Charlie Williamson